stockphrase/no-silo/content/courses/workshops/academic-research-intro.md

 - [3.
 Northern boundary of the United States\--History\--19th century](https://search.library.dartmouth.edu/discovery/search?query=sub%2Cexact%2CNorthern%20boundary%20of%20the%20United%20States%20--%20History%20--%2019th%20century%2CAND&vid=01DCL_INST%3A01DCL&mode=advanced)

 In most library catalogs these subject headings are hyperlinked; clicking on any of them leads you to a list of *every* other book in the library that shares that particular subject heading.
 Thus, if your research interest is the social aspects of the War of 1812, you can quickly find every other book the library owns on that subject by merely clicking on the hyperlinked subject heading in the catalog.
+Note, however, that clicking on the subject heading will only give you the books that your library owns, not the full universe of books.
+For that, you must do a subject heading search at the Library of Congress or a service like [WorldCat](https://www.worldcat.org/).

 <!---
 Though Dartmouth's library holdings are not nearly as large as the Library of Congress, you can also perform subject searches by selecting the [advanced search](https://search.library.dartmouth.edu/discovery/search?vid=01DCL_INST:01DCL&mode=advanced) feature of the [library catalog](https://search.library.dartmouth.edu/).
 However, Primo really sucks in this regard; you are better off searching in the Library of Congress using this method.